kilpkonn/msc-thesis/main.typ

 ```
 Now we focus on the other problem collection.
 In this iteration we find solutions for both of the goals as following.
-As all the problems in the problem collection get get solved we can turn it into solution and return it.
+As all the problems in the problem collection get solved we can turn it into solution and return it.
 ```hs
 (mk_list_bar(?5 : Bar), ?2 : Bar -> String)
 (mk_list_bar(bar), show_bar)